Chris Webber: Golden State Warriors (1993–1994)

-Webber was selected by the Orlando Magic with the first pick of the 1993 NBA draft, becoming the first sophomore since Magic Johnson to be a #1 overall draft pick.
+Webber was selected by the Orlando Magic with the first pick of the 1993 NBA draft, becoming the first sophomore since Magic Johnson to be a No. 1 overall draft pick.
 The Magic immediately traded him to the Golden State Warriors in exchange for Penny Hardaway and three future first round draft picks.
 Over his 15-year NBA career, Webber made $178 million.

 Webber had an outstanding first year, averaging 17.5 points and 9.1 rebounds per game and winning the NBA Rookie of the Year Award.
 He was instrumental in leading the Warriors back into the playoffs where they were swept by the Charles Barkley-led Phoenix Suns in three games.
 However, he had a long-standing conflict with his coach, Don Nelson.
 Nelson wanted to make Webber primarily a post player, despite Webber's superb passing ability and good ball handling skills for someone his size at 6 ft 10 in tall.
 Webber also disliked playing a substantial amount of time at center, given Nelson's propensity towards smaller, faster line ups.
 In the 1994 off-season, the Warriors acquired Rony Seikaly so that Webber could play primarily at power forward.
 However, at the time, the differences between Webber and Nelson were considered to be irreconcilable.
 Webber exercised a one-year escape clause in his contract, stating he had no intention of returning to the Warriors.
 With few alternatives, Golden State agreed to a sign-and-trade deal, sending Webber to the Washington Bullets (renamed the Wizards in 1997) for forward Tom Gugliotta and three first-round draft picks.
 The three draft picks included two of the picks the Warriors had traded to the Magic to obtain Webber in the first place, as the Magic had included those picks in a trade package with the Bullets less than 4 months earlier.